djdapz/writing/golden-artifact.md

+# Goals of this post
+1) Make this **interesting** for technical people
+1) Make this **acessible** for non-technical people
+    - Communicate difference between source code and an article
+1) Communicate value of only building once
+    - derisk deployments
+    - speed up pipeline
+    - provide confidence
+1) Explain the idea of Artifact Promotion, why it's valuable, and why bulding once allows us to achieve it

 # Iteration 2 -> Themes

+### Artifact vs Source Code
+    - Analogies
+        - Cake vs Recipe -> Deployment analogy kinda falls apart
+            - Environment can fuck you up
+                - altitude
+            - dependcies can fuck you up
+                - type or granularity of flour

+        - Legos vs build model
+            - you don't twant to assemble the lego stucure each time
+            - people loose pieces
+            - people can assemble it wrong
+            - stuff goes wrong
+            - build the lego set once, make sure it looks good, then treat that as your product

 ### Builds don't always go as expected.
 You want to deploy the artifact that you vetted.

     - If you build twice...